The question of who to put down as a reference can be difficult at any point in your career, but never more so than when you’re just starting out.

 So if you’re applying for internships or graduate jobs and are asked to provide references, who should you put down?

 First and foremost, don’t be tempted to provide any false references.
 According to one survey, over 80% of employers report that they regularly conduct reference checks.
 The chances that you’ll get caught out are far too high.
 Remember, any employer looking to hire a graduate will be aware that you may not be able to provide employment references.
 If you are asked for these specifically, just be honest and open about it, and they should accept an alternative.

-When it comes to picking your first choice of referee as a recent graduate, the answer will almost always be a tutor.
+When picking your first choice for referee as a recent graduate, the answer will almost always be a tutor.
 After all, they’re well placed to be able to comment on your work ethic, communications style, ability, and all sorts of things the employer will want to know about.

 However, it’s worth putting some thought into which tutor you include; you should only choose one you’ve actually had a reasonable amount of contact with.
 Ideally, you should put down the tutor who supervised your dissertation or an equivalent project, or whose seminars you were particularly active in.